War on two fronts? India prepared to wade of any eventuality

 New Delhi, July 02: Pakistan is likely to step up hostilities, if China launches an offensive against India.
 This was told to the Parliamentary Standing Committee, by a senior official of the Indian Air Force in 2014.

 This clearly indicates that if the tensions with China do not reduce, then India would fight a two front war.
-Officials however tell OneIndia that India is prepared for any eventuality is capable of wading of any threat from both sides.
+Officials, however, tell OneIndia that India is prepared for any eventuality is capable of wading of any threat from both sides.

 Air Marshal (retd), B K Pandey tells OneIndia that China would in the past always engage in a conflict with India on the eastern side.
 This time it is at Ladakh as the moves that have been made by India in recent times have made them very insecure about the China-Pakistan Economic Corridor, where the Chinese have invested billions of dollars.